wdlkmpx/gmrun/README.md

        - netscape-navigator
        - netstat

    That is because all these executables have the same prefix, "nets".
-You type TAB twice to get to the third element ("netscape-navigator").
-Now, if you want to add a parameter, press SPACE (the list disappears, and a SPACE is inserted after the netscape-navigator).

    You can use UP / DOWN arrows to select the right completion.
-   You can use Ctrl-p / Ctrl-n to select the right completion.
+   You can use CTRL-P / CTRL-N or TAB to select the right completion.

 3. - ESC closes the completion window, leaving the selected text in the entry.
    - HOME / END - the same, but clears the selection.